MattHondrakis/DataAnalysis/Masters Project Job Placement/Masters-Project-Fall-Placement.md

 ## Highschool and Undergrad Degree Percentile

-These plot was added **after** the model fitting process.
+These plots were added **after** the model fitting process.
 Because I was rushed for time, I supplied only a few plots to satisfy the grading rubric and thus did not check every variable.
-I added this plot here because after checking for which variable were most important in predicting *job offers*, I noticed that this variable was ranked very high.
+I added these plots here because after checking for which variables were most important in predicting *job offers*, I noticed that these variables were ranked very high.

 ``` r